 The scenario assumes a low pressure of the pathogen in the nurseries and in the surroundings.
 Younger plants are exposed to the pathogen for only short period of time.
-The scenario assumes Quercus petraea to be unsuitable/minor host for the pathogen.
-The scenario also assumes that symptoms of the disease are visible and promptly detected during inspections, and that infected leaves are removed from the ground thereby reducing the inoculum pressure.
+The scenario assumes Q. robur to be unsuitable/minor host for the pathogen.
+The scenario also assumes that symptoms of